What’s On: Learn How to Decorate a Christmas Wreath

-‘Tis the season to brighten up your home with a beautiful Christmas wreath – but if you’d rather make your own than invest in shop-bought décor, we’ve got some top tips for wreath decorating, straight from the experts, plus a few of the best wreath-making classes happening for 2018.
+‘Tis the season to brighten up your home with a beautiful Christmas wreath.
+We’ve got some top tips for wreath decorating straight from the experts, a wreath-making masterclass plus the best wreaths to buy online.

 The ultimate way to get excited about Christmas this year is to book in for a wreath-making masterclass.
 Keep reading to find out where you can get some help from the experts this year, or follow our guide below to make your own Christmas wreath in your very own home.